-The United States Tax Court, one of a number of notable General Services Administration's greening projects, was recently reroofed with a Barrett Company 4" extensive ?Greenroof-Roofscapes?? assembly, adding to the growing federal green roof inventory within the Capitol District.
+The United States Tax Court, one of a number of notable General Services Administration's greening projects, was reroofed in 2008 with a Barrett Company 4" extensive "Greenroof-Roofscapes" assembly, adding to the growing federal green roof inventory within the Capitol District.

-The green roof initiative is reducing the storm water runoff volume while providing the many other environmental contributions that Greenroof-Roofscapes? are known to provide including increased roofing longevity, carbon dioxide-oxygen exchange, reduced interior noise pollution and reduction of the urban heat-island effect.
+The green roof initiative is reducing the storm water runoff volume while providing the many other environmental contributions that Greenroof-Roofscapes are known to provide including increased roofing longevity, carbon dioxide-oxygen exchange, reduced interior noise pollution and reduction of the urban heat-island effect.
 The project actually has two wings with three green roofs totaling 5,500 sf of vegetated area: two green roofs on the north wing and one on the south wing.

-Two succulent plugs per sf were used including Sedum album; Sedum spurium ?Fuldaglut?; Sedum kamtschaticum; Sedum sexangulare; Sedum reflexum ?Blue Spruce?; Delosperma nubigenum, and Sedum rupestre ?Angelina?.
+Two succulent plugs per sf were used including Sedum album; Sedum spurium 'Fuldaglut'; Sedum kamtschaticum; Sedum sexangulare; Sedum reflexum 'Blue Spruce'; Delosperma nubigenum, and Sedum rupestre 'Angelina'.
 An erosion control mat was placed on top of the extensive growing media.
-A 6? gravel strip was placed around the perimeter and 2' pavers were used for maintenance walkways around the roof hatch and access ladders.
-Not publicly accessible, the U.S. Tax Court's Greenroof-Roofscapes? provides a visual delight to its high-rise neighbors.
+A 6" gravel strip was placed around the perimeter and 2' pavers were used for maintenance walkways around the roof hatch and access ladders.
+Not publicly accessible, the U.S. Tax Court's Greenroof-Roofscapes provides a visual delight to its high-rise neighbors.

 Additional thumbnail photos:

-|The United States Tax Court is located at 400 2nd Street, N.W., Washington, DC 20217; visit their website here.
-Read the case study profile from Capitol Greenroofs here, and read the Sky Gardens Blog post by Linda Velazquez of April 27, 2011 GPW: U.S. Tax Court.
-The U.S. Tax Court was highlighted for the month of December in the 2010 Greenroofs of the World Calendar?.
-Learn all about Barrett Company, Waterproofing Consultants and Material Suppliers, in The Greenroof Directory here, as well as Capitol Greenroofs.|
+|The United States Tax Court is located at 400 2nd Street, N.W., Washington, DC 20217; visit their website.
+See the case studies from MTFA Architecture and Capitol Greenroofs.
+Read the April 27, 2011 GPW: U.S. Tax Court by Linda Velazquez in the Greenroofs.com Sky Gardens Blog.
+The U.S. Tax Court was highlighted for the month of December in the 2010 Greenroofs of the World Calendar(TM).|

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2018.
 All rights reserved.